bomba-cat/SillyWankerShader/README.md

 - And more to come

 ## Exclusive features, definitely not bugs
-- Shadows not rendering after 13 chunks
+- Shadows not rendering after 13 chunks to save perfomance
 - ~~Shadows inside caves~~
 - ~~Weird Nighttime shadows~~